If you have not yet registered for the free Encore, please sign up here.

 Integration Practice

 The 9-day Summit is complete.
-Six integration practices (dance, yoga, meditation, qigong, sonic journey, and social presencing theater) are included in the Collective Trauma Healing Upgrade Package.
+Five integration practices (dance, yoga, meditation, qigong, sonic journey, and social presencing theater) are included in the Collective Trauma Healing Upgrade Package.

 -